balderdashy/sails-docs/concepts/ORM/Attributes.md

 ##### encrypt

-Setting `encrypt` allow you to decide whether this attribute should be automatically encrypted.
+Setting `encrypt` allows you to decide whether this attribute should be automatically encrypted.
 If set to `true`, when a record is retrieved, it will still contain the encrypted value for this attribute unless [`.decrypt()`](https://sailsjs.com/documentation/reference/waterline-orm/queries/decrypt) is used.

 ```javascript
 attributes: {